nhpip/iex_history2/README.md

     ctrl^[    - Reset navigation, returns to the prompt.
 ```
-NOTE: To use `ctrl^w` the environment variable VISUAL must be set to point to the editor:
+NOTE: To use `ctrl^w` the environment variable EDITOR must be set to point to the editor:
 ```
-    export VISUAL="vim"
+    export EDITOR="vim"
 ```

 ## Shortcut Search and Edit Functions